scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/a-cdk-companion-for-the-rahul-nath-lambda-course/index.md

 ---

 ## The Course and Companion
 [Rahul Nath](https://www.rahulpnath.com/) recently released a course called AWS Lambda For The .NET Developer on [Udemy](https://www.udemy.com/course/aws-lambda-dotnet/) and [Gumroad](https://rahulpnath.gumroad.com/l/aws-lambda-dot-net).
 I had a ton of fun going through the exercises and highly recommend purchasing a copy.
-While working through the material, I implemented the solutions as infrastructure as code using AWS CDK in C# and .NET 6.
+While working through the material, I implemented the solutions with infrastructure as code using AWS CDK in C# and .NET 6.
 I also containerized most of the Lambda functions and wrote unit tests for both the functions and infrastructure.
 You can find all my [source code on GitHub](https://github.com/scottenriquez/rahul-nath-dotnet-lambda-course-cdk-companion).

 ## Technology Decisions and Benefits
-While infrastructure as code (IaC) has existed within the AWS ecosystem since 2011, adoption has exploded in recent years due to the ability to manage large amounts of infrastructure at scale and standardize design across an organization.
-There are many options between CloudFormation (CFN), CDK, and Terraform for IaC and Serverless Application Model (SAM) and Serverless Framework for development.
-This article from A Cloud Guru quickly sums up the pros and cons of each IaC option.
+While infrastructure as code (IaC) has existed within the AWS ecosystem for over a decade, adoption has exploded in recent years due to the ability to manage large amounts of infrastructure at scale and standardize design across an organization.
+There are many options including CloudFormation (CFN), CDK, and Terraform for IaC and Serverless Application Model (SAM) and Serverless Framework for development.
+[This article from A Cloud Guru](https://acloudguru.com/blog/engineering/cloudformation-terraform-or-cdk-guide-to-iac-on-aws) quickly sums up the pros and cons of each IaC option.
 I choose this particular stack for some key reasons:
+- Docker ensures that the Lambda functions run consistently across local development, builds, and production environments and simplifies dependency management
 - CDK allows the infrastructure to be described as C# instead of YAML, JSON, or HCL
 - CDK provides the ability to inject more robust logic than intrinsic functions in CloudFormation and more modularity as well while still being an AWS-supported offering
-- Docker ensures that the Lambda functions run consistently across local development, builds, and production environments and simplifies dependency management
 - CDK supports unit testing

 Elaborating on the final point, here is an example unit test for ensuring that a DynamoDB table is destroyed when the stack is.
 The default behavior is for the table to be retained, leading to clutter and cost since this is a non-production project.
 This is an example how of IaC can be meaningfully tested: